Rik-de-Kort/pydantic-sql-bridge/README.md

     c.connection.commit()
 ```

-If you prefer to generate SQL to setup your database (for instance, if you are deploying the database separately, or you want to make manual adjustments), we can use `generate_sql`.
+If you prefer to generate SQL to set up your database (for instance, if you are deploying the database separately, or you want to make manual adjustments), we can use `generate_sql`.
 Since we are not connecting to a database directly, we'll also have to tell Pydantic-SQL-bridge what`DatabaseType` you are using.

 ```python
 from pydantic import BaseModel